Canadian Resume Format: Writing Guide & Examples

 - Developed and delivered a series of patient education workshops on injury prevention and management, resulting in a 30% reduction in re-injury rates.

 The more relevant the tasks and responsibilities, the better.
-For example, volunteering as a web developer for a nonprofit organization is very relevant when applying for a programmer position.
+For example, volunteering as a web developer for a nonprofit organization is applicable when applying for a programmer position.

 Skills

-The skills section will show the employer what you bring to the table.
+The skills section will show the employer what you specialize in.
 Create a balanced skills list by including relevant hard and soft skills.

 Here are some skills examples for a software developer role: